MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 Throughout this document, the concept of container images and container image layers will be discussed.
 For more information on images and image layering see [Manage Windows Container Images](./manage_images).

-For a complete look at the Docker engine and Dockerfile, see the [Dockerfile reference at docker.com]( https://docs.docker.com/engine/reference/builder/).
+For a complete look at Dockerfiles, see the [Dockerfile reference at docker.com]( https://docs.docker.com/engine/reference/builder/).

 ## Dockerfile Introduction

 ### Basic Syntax

 In its most basic form, a Dockerfile can be very simple.
-The following example creates a new image, which includes IIS, and a new ‘hello world’ site.
+The following example creates a new image, which includes IIS, and a ‘hello world’ site.
 This example includes comments (indicated with a ‘#’), that explain each line.
 Subsequent sections of this article will detail syntax rules and Dockerfile instructions.

 ```none
 # Sample Dockerfile